codereveryday/Configs/README.md

 https://www.reddit.com/r/unixporn/comments/eq1714/i3_zathura_with_proper_transparency/

 https://github.com/b4dtR1p/awesome/blob/master/.xinitrc
-this code right here allows you to go into tty and boot up awesome while in your current de or wm make sure to paste this code in your .xintrc or check tty.txt in the awesome folder
+this code right here allows you to go into tty and boot up into awesome wm or any wm or de :) while in your current de or wm make sure to paste this code in your .xintrc or check tty.txt in the awesome folder

 how to acess tty
-ctrl alt f1
+ctrl alt f1 to f4

 vim cheat sheet :)